 San Bernardino alle Ossa

 During the Middle Ages the area around Via Brolo was outside of the city walls and mainly included woodland that was used for cultivation and hunting by the then Archbishop.
-In 1145, following a request from an esteemed citizen, a hospital was constructed near the Santo Stefano Maggiore Church.
+In 1145, following a request from an esteemed citizen, a hospital was built near the Santo Stefano Maggiore Church.
 A cemetery was then put in place to bury the casualties from the hospital, but as time went on the modest burial site became overwhelmed and a small ossuary was constructed to relocate the bones from the cemetery and the hospital.
-This led to the creation of San Bernardino alle Ossa, which was followed by the construction of the church 1269 and dedicated to Saint Bernardine of Siena.
+This led to the formation of San Bernardino alle Ossa which was followed by the creation of the church in 1269.

 It is a truly astonishing artistic display of baroque design with the bones creating religious symbols such as crosses on the walls and decorative motifs that lead one’s eye up to the celling.
 The intricate design is thought to be the work of local monks and dates back to the time of the ossuary’s reconstruction in 1750, (which took place after the bell tower of the nearby Basilica di Santo Stefano Maggiore collapsed onto the vault due to a fire).